-- Assessing the Group's accounting practices to determine lease terms; - Ascertaining the incremental interest rate from official bank documents; - We selected a sample of lease contracts to determine the mathematical accuracy of the right-of-use asset and lease liability determined by the Group by relying on the contractual data; - We tested the integrity and accuracy of the data used in the calculations made by Group management; - We also assessed whether the disclosures in the combined financial statements took the material information into account, especially relating to the specific disclosure requirements relating to the standard's transition and its accounting impacts.
+- Assessing the Company's accounting practices to determine lease terms; - Ascertaining the incremental interest rate from official bank documents; - We selected a sample of lease contracts to determine the mathematical accuracy of the right-of-use asset and lease liability determined by the Company by relying on the contractual data; - We tested the integrity and accuracy of the data used in the calculations made by Company management; - We also assessed whether the disclosures in the individual and consolidated financial statements took the material information into account, especially relating to the specific disclosure requirements relating to the standard's transition and its accounting impacts.

-Based on the evidence obtained through the procedures summarized above, we consider that the amounts recognized as right-of-use assets and lease liabilities and the related disclosures are acceptable within the context of the combined financial statements taken as a whole.
+Based on the evidence obtained through the procedures summarized above, we consider that the amounts recognized as right-of-use assets and lease liabilities and the related disclosures are acceptable within the context of the individual and consolidated financial statements taken as a whole for the period ended June 30, 2020.